silverfs/wikijs-datadump/manuals/cybersec/BoK.md

 - [Secure Network Configuration](/manuals/cybersec/BoK/secure-network-connections) talks about the importance of web-security, certificates and an extension of law regulations regarding this subject.

 ## Attack the Network and Defend

+- One of the more common and more easily accessible network attack methods are [Network Sniffing and Spoofing](/manuals/cybersec/BoK/sniffing-and-spoofing).
+Read all about it here.

 ## Monitor and Detect